chrislima/smart_home_automl_testgen/README.md

 - scikit-learn

 > Note: The first time H2O runs, it may take a few seconds to initialize the local cluster.
+> Note2: Please make sure you are running JDK 64bits.

 ## ▶️ How to Run